Headboy5/Level-3/Week 6/Friday - Core Topics/activities.md

 ### 2.1 Standardised diagram symbols — notes

-Below are concise notes on common, standard symbols used in four UML-style diagram types.
-These are written as quick reference notes you can use when creating diagrams.

 - Class diagrams
   - Class: rectangle divided into sections (Name / Attributes / Operations).
   - Visibility: + public, - private, # protected.